Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

     gameBoard_[boardLocation] = identifier;

 7. Give it a shot!
-Try starting a game and taking turns, watch as the game board's indexes are filled.
+Try starting a game and taking turns, watch as the game board's indexes are filled
 --------------------------

 - now take a look what problems do you notice?